Article Snapshot

 Who Are Validators?

-Validators help verify transactions and maintain security in Proof of Stake systems.
+For example, validators help verify transactions and maintain security in Proof of Stake systems.

 Many newer networks use this approach because it requires less energy than Proof of Work.